ISO standards for trailer connectors: 7-pin trailer connector for ABS/EBS (ISO 7638-2)

 Physical design according to standard ISO 7638-2.

 This connector is intended to be used for 12V ABS and EBS on heavy duty trailers.

 Identified by key tab on outer ring between pin 3 and 4.

 The following supplementary information exists for the connector:

 7-pin trailer connector Type 12N (ISO 1724)

 Physical design according to standard ISO 1724.

-The 7-pin connector uses on newer trailers all 7 pins according to the ISO standard.
+The 7-pin connector uses all 7 pins on newer trailers according to the ISO standard.

 On older trailers there's sometimes a 5-wire setup using a 7-pin connector.
 In these cases exclude connection for right tail light (58R) and rear fog light (54G) and connect the tail lights only to pin for left tail light (58L).

 Joining the pins for right and left tail lights (58R and 58L) can cause problems on German cars where it is possible to activate Standing Lamps on only one side of the vehicle.